How to Choose Whether to Make or Buy in Manufacturing

 - The item fits well within the firm's core competencies

-Evaluating subassemblies against these three criteria first may condense the list of items that should be assessed for make versus buy.
+Evaluating subassemblies against these three criteria may condense the items that should be assessed for make versus buy.

 Incremental costs would not be incurred if the part were purchased from an outside source.
 Total costs minus costs that are not avoidable represent the incremental costs of producing the subassemblies.
-Incremental production costs would almost certainly include direct material and freight in.
-Direct and indirect labor, a portion of variable overhead (inventory carrying costs) and administrative expenses may be included.
-However it is likely that these costs would be incurred regardless.
-Therefore unavoidable costs should not be considered as a cost of the subassembly for a make versus buy analysis.
+Incremental production costs would almost certainly include direct material and freight.
+Direct and indirect labor, a portion of variable overhead (inventory carrying costs), and administrative expenses may be included.
+However, these costs would likely be incurred regardless.
+Therefore, unavoidable costs should not be considered as a cost of the subassembly for a make versus buy analysis.

-Additionally, fixed costs, under conditions of sufficient idle capacity, are not incremental and should not be considered as part of the cost to make the part.
+Additionally, under conditions of sufficient idle capacity, fixed costs are not incremental and should not be considered part of the cost to make the part.
 Similarly, the purchase price, delivery costs, and incremental indirect costs should be included as costs on the purchase side of the equation.

-- Determine the capacity of the plant (in terms of labor hours and/or machine hours)
+- Determine the capacity of the plant (in terms of labor hours and machine hours)

 - Calculate the incremental cost to produce versus purchase for each item under consideration

-- Choose to produce the items with the greatest incremental savings over purchase until plant capacity if filled, outsource the remaining.
+- Choose to produce the items with the greatest incremental savings over purchase until plant capacity is filled; outsource the remaining

 Develop a Decision Tree

 Create a decision tree and include the following considerations: